ZainabIftikhar/zainabiftikhar.github.io/index.md

 Previously, I worked as a software engineer at [Pantera Energy](https://panteraenergy.pk) and then as a Research Associate at [HCI for Social Well-being Lab](https://chisel.pk).
 I received my B.Sc. from [NUCES](https://www.nu.edu.pk) in 2018, where I majored in Computer Science.
 Then I worked as a software engineer at [Pantera Energy](https://panteraenergy.pk) and as a Research Associate at [HCI for Social Well-being Lab](https://chisel.pk).

-I like to go on long walks with my matcha.

 ---

 # Updates